galaxyproject/training-material/topics/climate/tutorials/sentinel5_data/tutorial.md

 ---
 layout: tutorial_hands_on

-title: Sentinel 3 data visualisation
+title: Sentinel 5P data visualisation
 questions:
 - How to visualise volcanoes with Sentinel 5 data ?
-- How can we see the evolution of sulfur dioxide and aerosol index hrough time?
+- How can we see the evolution of sulfur dioxide and aerosol index through time?
 - How can be used OpenEO ?
 objectives:
 - Learn to use OpenEO in a jupyterlab